 Instructions

-- Pour hot water over the cashews and let sit for a few minutes.
+- Pour hot water over the cashews and let them soak for a few minutes.
+D

 - Dice the onion and mince the garlic.
-Rinse the jackfruit, drain and cut into smaller pieces.
+Rinse the jackfruit, drain well, and cut into smaller pieces if needed.

-- Heat some water or oil in a large pan and sautée the onion and garlic for 2-3 min.
-Now add the jackfruit pieces and the spices (except for salt and pepper) and cook for 1 min.
+- Heat a little water or oil in a large pan.
+Sauté the onion and garlic for 2–3 minutes, then add the jackfruit pieces along with the spices (except salt and pepper) and cook for 1 minute.

-- Add the broth, bring to a boil and simmer for 4-6 min.
+- Pour in the broth, bring to a boil, and let simmer for 4–6 minutes.

-- In the meantime, drain the cashews and blend together with the coconut milk, tomatoes, tomato paste and lemon juice until creamy.
+- Meanwhile, drain the cashews and blend them with the coconut milk, tomatoes, tomato paste, and lemon juice until smooth and creamy.

-- Pour the sauce into the pan and sitr.
-Add salt and pepper and simmer for another 10-15 min to thicken.
-Taste and season some more if needed.
+- Stir the sauce into the pan, then season with salt and pepper.
+Let simmer for another 10–15 minutes until the sauce thickens.
+Taste and adjust seasoning if needed.

-- Afterwards, serve with rice or naan bread.
+- Serve hot with rice or naan bread.

 Notes